KRLGroup/Clustered-Compositional-Explanations/README.md

-Official repository of the paper "**Towards a fuller understanding of neurons with Clustered Compositional Explanations**. *Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco.
-NeurIPS 2023*"
+Official repository of the paper "**Towards a fuller understanding of neurons with Clustered Compositional Explanations**. *Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco.* NeurIPS 2023"

 The repository contains the PyTorch code to replicate paper results and a guide to use Clustered Compositional Explanations in your own projects.

 ## ========= HEURISTIC =========

-To use the MMESH heuristic to estimate the IOU import it and provide the following arguments
+To use the MMESH heuristic to estimate the IoU score import the `heuristic` package and provide the following arguments to the function:
 ```
 import heuristics
 estimate_iou = heuristics.mmesh_heuristic(formula, heuristic_info, num_hits, MAX_SIZE_MASK)